mccombspj/kurumastories/content/toyota/1600gt/CG-RT-Toyota-1600GT-1967.md

 The handling is surprisingly good, especially when you remember that it is basically the same suspension as the Corona.
-The steering, with 3.75 turns from lock to lock, is the same as the Corona, so it keeps the driver's hands a little busy in tight corners, and there is about 5cm of free play at the steering wheel rim when going straight, but once you get used to having to turn the steering wheel a little too much when entering corners, it responds surprisingly well.
+The steering, with 3.75 turns from lock to lock, is the same as the Corona, so it keeps the driver's hands a little busy in tight corners, and there is about 5cm of free play at the steering wheel rim when going straight, but once you get used to having to turn the steering wheel that little bit extra when entering corners, it responds surprisingly well.
 It can even be called precise, and the steering is exceptionally light except when parking.

-In order to compensate for the weight distribution of 54%/46% even with two people on board, the tire pressure is specified at 1.9kg/1.7kg (for up to 175km/h), but even so the handling is biased quite heavily towards understeer.
-Since the body roll is not felt much, at least by the driver, it is easy to enter a corner at speeds too high for the car's actual capabilities (and the driver's skill in handling it).
+In order to compensate for the front-heavy weight distribution of 54%/46%, even with two people on board, the tire pressure is specified at 1.9kg/1.7kg (for up to 175km/h), but even so the handling is biased quite heavily towards understeer.
+Since the body roll is not felt much, at least by the driver, it is easy to enter a corner at speeds too high for the car's actual capabilities (not to mention the driver's).
 The 1600GT seems to reach its cornering limits at speeds more than 30% higher than the 1600S, but once it does, all four wheels tend to let go at once.